buying property in bali

 Can Foreigners Buy Property in Bali?

-Navigating the landscape of foreign property ownership in Bali involves three key permits:
+Navigating the landscape of buying property in Bali for expats involves three key permits:

 1. Right to Build (Hak Guna Bangunan/HGB)